Get prepared for a landslide

-The best way to prepare for a landslide is to be aware of changes that could signal one.
+To prepare for a landslide, be aware of changes that could signal one.
 To report suspected landslide indicators, call the 24-hour provincial toll-free number at 1-800-663-3456, contact 9-1-1 or call your local fire, police or public works department.

 Landslide or debris flow indicators may include:

 - Rapid changes or pulses in stream flow (e.g. changes in volume) or pulses of sediment (e.g. changes from clear to murky water)